Right now only, you can buy the course for a 10% discount.

 How to Create an AML Case Investigation Workflow

-Crafting an Anti-Money Laundering (AML) case investigation plan is all about setting up a step-by-step process to suss out and deal with any fishy money business.
+Crafting an Anti-Money Laundering (AML) case management plan is all about setting up a step-by-step process to suss out and deal with any fishy money business.
+Financial institutions benefit greatly from establishing a structured AML case management system, ensuring every potential risk is addressed effectively.

 So, here’s what usually goes into it: